2brownc/pixvault-frontend/README.md

 **REST API Interaction:**

 The communication between frontend and backend follows the REST architectural style.
-This means requests adhere to standard HTTP verbs like GET, POST, PUT, and DELETE.

 ## Gallery